Non-Hermitian Origin of Surface Peregrine Soliton and Its Topological Signatures

-Further numerical analysis confirms that such surface wave phenomena do not exist in the conventional Hermitian analog of NLSE, which clearly refers to its strong non-Hermitian origin.
-To shed more light on this, we show the associated phase distributions in the Hermitian and PT non-Hermitian versions of the model in Fig. 4.
-Interestingly, under identical set of parameters, the Hermitian and its non-Hermitian phase distributions are distinct.
-The Hermitian system possesses an almost homogeneous phase distribution at the center of the $z-x$ plane (Fig. 4(b)), while the non-Hermitian system shows a distorted phase distribution with phase discontinuity at the optical interface (Fig. 4(d)).
-This implies the occurrence of an abrupt phase transition akin to a system with non-Hermiticity at the interface between two optical media due to spontaneous PT breaking of the pseudo-self-induced potential in comparison to its Hermitian analog.
-This may provide more insight into the emergence of the surface Peregrine soliton mode by thinking that this induces a topologically nontrivial wave topology into the system in the otherwise topologically trivial counterpart.
-It is, hence, evident from these observations that the surface Peregrine soliton mode emerges owing to this nonlocality-induced non-Hermitian topological phase transition taking place at the interface between the two distinct optical media.
+\textit{Associated phase distributions}.--Further numerical analysis confirms that such surface wave phenomena do not exist in the conventional Hermitian analog of NLSE demonstrating its strong non-Hermitian origin.
+We show the associated phase distributions in the Hermitian and non-Hermitian cases in Fig. \ref{fig3}.
+The Hermitian case shows an almost homogeneous phase distribution at the center in the $z-x$ plane (Fig. \ref{fig3}(b)), while the non-Hermitian case depicts a distorted phase distribution with phase discontinuity at the interface (Fig. \ref{fig3}(d)).
+This implies the presence of an abrupt phase transition akin to spontaneous PT breaking of the pseudo-self-induced potential.